ahmed3m/GlobitekCMS_02/README.md

 ## Notes

 There was one bug in the starting code as there was an additional comma in one of the users sql queries.
-Aside from that, I was just getting used to the interaction between diferent files since I haven't done web development before and I wasn't familiar with that.
+Aside from that, I was just getting used to the interaction between difFerent files since I haven't done web development before and I wasn't familiar with that.

 ## License